1993 Copper Bowl

 The 1993 Copper Bowl was an American college football bowl game played on December 29, 1993 at Arizona Stadium in Tucson, Arizona.
-The game featured the Wyoming Cowboys and the Kansas State Wildcats.
+The fifth edition of the Copper Bowl featured the Wyoming Cowboys and the Kansas State Wildcats.
 Kansas State capped off its most successful season in 83 years with its first-ever bowl game victory.
 The 20th ranked Kansas State Wildcats, making only their second bowl appearance in school history, defeated the Wyoming Cowboys, 52–17.

 Game summary

 Wyoming took a quick 3–0 lead on a 35-yard field goal, but K-State put its high-powered offense into overdrive and scored on its first three possessions.
 J.J.
 Smith put K-State on the board with a two-yard TD run and Tate Wright added a 22-yard field goal before K-State drove 76 yards on its third possession to take a 16–3 edge on a Chad May touchdown plunge.
 All-American Andre Coleman closed out the first half with a 68-yard punt return to put K-State ahead 24–10 at the break, then blew things open with a 61-yard touchdown catch just 54 seconds into the third quarter.

 Freshman All-American Kevin Lockett put K-State ahead 38–10 midway through the third quarter with a 30-yard touchdown reception before reserve running back Leon Edwards added a 13-yard touchdown run and cornerback Kenny McEntyre provided the game's crowning moment with a 37-yard interception return for a score.

 Coleman racked up a career-high 283 yards of total offense, tying or breaking three Copper Bowl records along the way.
 May threw for 275 yards and two touchdowns.